 The trilogy (read by more than 60 million last time we checked) has inspired controversy, family feuds, Hollywood movies, and has shown the world the dark side of calm and peaceful Sweden.

-The Stieg Larsson – Millennium tour is a walking tour based on the trilogy of books The Girl with the Dragon Tattoo, The Girl Who Played with Fire, and The Girl Who Kicked the Hornets’ Nest.
+The Millennium Books Tour is a walking tour based on the trilogy of books The Girl with the Dragon Tattoo, The Girl Who Played with Fire, and The Girl Who Kicked the Hornets’ Nest.

-You start the 2 hour tour on the island of Södermalm, at Bellmansgatan 1 (map), the home of the main character, Mikael Blomqvist and you walk your way through key locations in the books; bars, cafés, and of course, past Lisbeth Salander’s apartment.
+You start the 2-hour tour on the island of Södermalm, at Bellmansgatan 1, the home of the main character, Mikael Blomqvist and you walk your way through key locations in the books; bars, cafés, and of course, past Lisbeth Salander’s apartment.

 Did you know?

 Larsson had a tough time getting published.
 His manuscripts were refused by two Swedish publishers before Norstedts took a chance on him.
 He also tried to get published in English with not much luck until finally, a small London publisher, Christopher MacLehose, took the risk.
 They have never looked back.

 There are three Swedish film versions of the books, starring Noomi Rapace as Lisbeth Salander and the beloved Swedish actor Michael Nyqvist in the role of Mikael Blomqvist.
 The first film is titled 'Män som hatar kvinnor' (2009).